Sarvesh-Kesharwani/YouInsta/README.md

-# YouInsta - Instagram-like Short Video App
+# Instalearn - Instagram-like Short Video App

 A modern web application that allows you to upload a folder of videos and scroll through them in a random order, just like Instagram Reels or YouTube Shorts.
 Features advanced clip management, quiz system, and memory tracking.